Chatham Spark Program

 Participant Information & Guidelines

-1. Mountaire Farms will award a grant package totaling $5000 for the top business proposal.
-In order to qualify for grant funds, the selected business must open in Siler City in a location approved by the SPARK Review Committee, and must not have already opened a brick and mortar location.
+- In order to qualify for grant funds, the selected business must open a brick and establishment in Chatham County, NC in a location approved by the SPARK Review Committee, and must not have already opened a brick and mortar location.

-3. A reimbursable grant, of $5,000 for rent, utilities, renovations, or additional expenses as approved by the SPARK Review Committee (as funding allows) will be awarded to the individual who, in the opinion of the judges, demonstrates the business idea and plan most likely to result in a successful new business venture.
+- A reimbursable grant for rent, utilities, renovations, or additional expenses as approved by the SPARK Review Committee (as funding allows) will be awarded to the individual who, in the opinion of the judges, demonstrates the business idea and plan most likely to result in a successful new business venture.

-• Other Businesses that, in the opinion of the Review Committee, contribute to the overall economic vitality of Siler City.
+- Other Businesses that, in the opinion of the Review Committee, contribute to the overall economic vitality of Chatham County.

-12. If the business closes less than six months after opening, the grant recipient will be required to repay the entire grant amount received to Mountaire Farms.
+- If the business closes less than six months after opening, the grant recipient will be required to repay the entire grant amount received to the participating sponsor.

 Contacts